DARSHIT-RANGANI/Data-Cleaning-using-Pandas/README.md

 # Employee-Data-Cleaning

-# 👥 Professional Employee Data Cleaning Pipeline
+# 👥 Employee Data Cleaning

 **Transform messy HR data into production-ready analytics** with this complete Pandas notebook.
 Converts 1,020 records of raw employee data into clean, structured CSV for dashboards, ML models, and databases.